dj-wasabi/ansible-zabbix-server/README.md

 Installing this role is very simple: `ansible-galaxy install dj-wasabi.zabbix-server`

+Please be aware that this role only installs the Zabbix Server and not the Zabbix Web.
+If you do want to have a Zabbix Web, please execute the following command: `ansible-galaxy install dj-wasabi.zabbix-web`

 #Role Variables

 ## Main variables
-There are some variables in de default/main.yml which can (Or needs to) be changed/overriden:

-* `zabbix_url`: This is the url on which the zabbix web interface is available.
-Default is zabbix.example.com, you should override it.
-For example, see "Example Playbook"
+The following is an overview of all available configuration default for this role.

+### Overall Zabbix

 * `zabbix_version`: This is the version of zabbix.
-Default it is 3.2, but can be overriden to 2.0, 2.4, 2.2 or 2.0.
+Default: 3.2.
+Can be overridden to 2.0, 2.4, 2.2 or 2.0.

-* `zabbix_timezone`: This is the timezone.
-The apache vhost needs this parameter.
-Default: Europe/Amsterdam
+* `zabbix_repo_yum`: A list with Yum repository configuration.
 * `zabbix_repo`: Default: _zabbix_
   * _epel_ install agent from EPEL repo
   * _zabbix_ (default) install agent from Zabbix repo
   * _other_ install agent from pre-existing or other repo

-* `zabbix_vhost`: True / False.
-When you don't want to create an apache vhosts, you can set it to False.

-* `zabbix_web`: True / False.
-When you down't want to install the zabbix-web component.
-Setting this to False, this playbook will only install the zabbix-server incl. database (if the 2 parameters below are set to True).
+### Zabbix Server

+* `zabbix_server_name`: The name of the Zabbix Server.
+* `zabbix_server_database`: The type of database used.
+Can be: mysql or pgsql
+* `zabbix_server_database_long`: The type of database used, but long name.
+Can be: mysql or postgresql
+* `zabbix_server_hostname`: The hostname on which the zabbix-server is running.
+Default set to: {{ inventory_hostname }}
+* `zabbix_server_listenport`: On which port the Zabbix Server is available.
+Default: 10051
+* `zabbix_server_dbhost`: The hostname on which the database is running.
+* `zabbix_server_dbname`: The database name which is used by the Zabbix Server.
+* `zabbix_server_dbuser`: The database username which is used by the Zabbix Server.
+* `zabbix_server_dbpassword`: The database user password which is used by the Zabbix Server.
+* `zabbix_server_dbport`: The database port which is used by the Zabbix Server.
 * `zabbix_database_creation`: True / False.
 When you don't want to create the database including user, you can set it to False.
 * `zabbix_database_sqlload`:True / False.
 When you don't want to load the sql files into the database, you can set it to False.

-* `server_dbencoding`: The encoding for the MySQL database.
+* `zabbix_server_dbencoding`: The encoding for the MySQL database.
 Default set to `utf8`

-* `server_dbcollation`: The collation for the MySQL database.
+* `zabbix_server_dbcollation`: The collation for the MySQL database.
 Default set to `utf8_bin`

-## Zabbix 3

-These variables are specific for Zabbix 3.0

-* `server_tlscafile`: Full pathname of a file containing the top-level CA(s) certificates for peer certificate verification.
+* `zabbix_server_tlscafile`: Full pathname of a file containing the top-level CA(s) certificates for peer certificate verification.

-* `server_tlscrlfile`: Full pathname of a file containing revoked certificates.
+* `zabbix_server_tlscrlfile`: Full pathname of a file containing revoked certificates.

-* `server_tlscertfile`: Full pathname of a file containing the agent certificate or certificate chain.
+* `zabbix_server_tlscertfile`: Full pathname of a file containing the agent certificate or certificate chain.

-* `server_tlskeyfile`: Full pathname of a file containing the agent private key.
+* `zabbix_server_tlskeyfile`: Full pathname of a file containing the agent private key.

 ## Database